CurveDocs/curve-resources/docs/governance/understanding-governance.md

 ## Emergency DAO

-The emergency DAO multisig may "kill" pools up to 2 months old.
+The emergency DAO multisig may kill non-factory pools up to 2 months old.
 It may also kill reward gauges at any time, setting its rate of CRV emissions to 0.
-Pools that are killed will only allow users to `remove_liquidity`.
+Pools that have been killed will only allow users to `remove_liquidity`.

 See the members of the emergency DAO in the technical docs: https://docs.curve.fi/curve_dao/ownership-proxy/Agents/#agents